 The family dinner table is a great place to practice baby-led weaning.
 Some parents choose to take the foods the family is eating and gently blend them all together and feed them to the baby with a spoon also letting them feed some to themselves.

 You can choose to skip the purees altogether and serve foods that can be mashed with a fork or your baby can pick up and use their teeth and gums to chew, gnaw and shred the food.
-These food choices are more likely to be whole foods and not processed, which is important for growing strong teeth free of decay.(3) Soft foods do not require the jaw muscles to work very hard and contribute to the development of a more narrow jawline.
+These food choices are more likely to be whole foods and not processed, which is important for growing strong teeth free of decay.(3) Soft foods do not require the jaw muscles to work very hard and contribute to development of a more narrow jawline.

-When your baby is involved at family mealtimes, they will enjoy playing and exploring the feel of the food, the smell, and the taste.
+When your baby is involved at family mealtimes, they will enjoy playing and exploring the feel of the food, the smell and the taste.
 It may get messy and that is alright.
 Your baby is learning and growing!

 Child-led weaning after one year

 Continuing to nurse provides your older child with benefits nutritionally and emotionally.
 As your baby explores their world even more, learning to walk and run, they are also developing a sense of individualism.
-Your toddler may crawl in your lap and want to nurse, reassure themself all is well, and then hop down to go on exploring.
+Your toddler may crawl in your lap and want to nurse, reassure themself all is well and then hop down to go on exploring.
 Allowing your child to be dependent on you in this way has shown to support your child being more independent when they get older.(4) Continued breastfeeding is one way to bond with your growing baby and form strong attachments that will later contribute to other healthy attachments and resiliency.
 Not to mention, nursing your toddler is the quickest way to soothe them when they fall down and get bumps and bruises while playing.

 When will my child wean?

 The natural age of weaning is a debated topic.
-Historically, children were not weaned before 12-18 months old and not until at least 3 years old in some cultures.(5) Anthropologists have looked at weaning through a lens of the child having gained four times their birth weight, tooth eruption, and the child’s age is at least six times the length of gestation.
+Historically, children were not weaned before 12-18 months old and not until at least 3 years old in some cultures.(5) Anthropologists have looked at weaning through a lens of the child having gained four times their birth weight, tooth eruption and the child’s age being at least six times the length of gestation.
 Breastfeeding plays a big role in the baby’s immune system development.
 Around 3.5-4 years old, the immune system is thought to be fully developed.
 Natural weaning can be a broad range happening anytime between 2.5 years old and 7 years old.(6)

 As your child gets older, they may begin to skip nursing sessions during the day or even go a day or more without nursing.
 Nighttime is still typically the last nursing to fade especially if you co-sleep.
 Many families say they aren’t even sure when exactly it happened if they follow the child’s lead completely.
 Weaning is gradual and doesn’t follow a clock or calendar.